 Then we pause

 Now we have to make a decision based on the practicalities of conducting this audit.
 If we have 100 videos, then great.
-We proceed to the next step.
+We simply proceed to the next step.

 However, if our inventory contains 10,000 videos, we need to decide which ones we are going to analyse.
 We’ll talk to the client to come up with a plan for how to choose which video content to include in our analysis.
 We will usually base this on which videos have had the most traffic and views over the last 12 months – that will help us to get our database down to a manageable level.
 If the client wanted every single video analysed, we would probably just allocate loads of resource to the project – but that’s never happened because the client has always agreed that there’s a point at which returns on additional investment start to diminish.